sdrahul07/Standalone-MP3-Player/README.md

    - The MP3 player will automatically detect the files and begin playback from the microSD card once powered on.

 ### 3. **Assemble the Enclosure**
-   - Print the 3D enclosure using the provided STL file in the `hardware/` folder.
+   - Print the 3D enclosure using the provided STL files.
    - After printing, assemble the components inside the enclosure, ensuring all buttons and connectors are accessible.

 ---